morpheusgraphql/morpheus-graphql/README.md

 - namespaced Unions: `CharacterDeity` where `Character` is TypeConstructor and `Deity` referenced object (not scalar) type: will be generate regular graphql Union

-- for for all other unions will be generated new object type. for types without record syntaxt, fields will be automatally indexed.
+- for all other unions will be generated new object type. for types without record syntaxt, fields will be automatally indexed.

 - all empty constructors in union will be summed in type `<tyConName>Enum` (e.g `CharacterEnum`), this enum will be wrapped in `CharacterEnumObject` and added to union members.